-The Husky has a thick double coat, usually of the color black and white, copper and white, gray and white or just white.
+The Husky has a thick double coat, usually black and white, copper and white, gray and white, or just white.
 His tail is fully covered with fur and forms a sickle curve.

-Huskies are a high maintenance pet.
-They shed a lot, so you have to brush their coat once every week in the non-shedding season, and once a day during the shedding season.
+Huskies are a high-maintenance pet.
+They shed a lot, so you must brush their coat once weekly in the non-shedding season and once a day during the shedding season.

 Temperament and Personality

-Huskies have a reputation for wandering out into the wild, miles away from home, the moment they get a chance.
+Huskies have a reputation for wandering out in the wild, miles away from home when they get a chance.
 Escape Artists – as some people call them!
-But that’s just the way these dogs are – they are stubborn, intelligent and ferociously independent.
+But that’s just how these dogs are – they are stubborn, intelligent, and ferociously independent.
 They can dig underneath fences or jump over them.

-Neutering can make these dogs less likely to wander about, but you can’t really be sure about that.
-Make sure to microchip the Siberian Husky Puppies and tie an ID tag to their collars.
+Neutering can make these dogs less likely to wander about, but you can’t be sure.
+Microchip the Siberian Husky Puppies and tie an ID tag to their collars.

 What he is not…

-Huskies do have a strong prey drive which means no cat, hamster or other small animals are safe in their presence.
-If you have multiple pets at home, then this may not be the dog for you.
+Huskies have a strong prey drive, meaning no cat, hamster, or other small animals are safe in their presence.
+If you have multiple pets at home, then there may be a better dog for you.
 He is going to kill all of them!
-Not his fault, that is how nature intended him to be.
+Not his fault; that is how nature intended him to be.

-He can get bored or lonely quite easily.
-When he doesn’t get enough exercise or when you forget taking him on his daily walks, he can resort to destructive habits.
-Such as chewing the sofa cushion or destroying your favorite Nike sneakers.
+He can get bored or lonely quite quickly.
+When he doesn’t get enough exercise or when you forget to take him on his daily walks, he can resort to destructive habits, such as chewing the sofa cushion or destroying your favorite Nike sneakers.

 Siberian Husky Health Concerns

 Siberian Huskies are healthy for the most part and have a decent life expectancy of 12 years.
-But like all dog breeds, they’re prone to certain health concerns.
+But like all dog breeds, they’re prone to specific health concerns.

-This is not to say that every Siberian Husky will get any or all of these ailments or diseases, but as a dog owner, you should be aware of them.
+This is not to say that every Siberian Husky will get any or all of these ailments or diseases, but you should be aware of them as a dog owner.